tomastokar/Quasi-Arithmetic-Neural-Networks/README.md

 ## Data

-Before running the code, ensure that a ./data directory exists in the project folder:
+Before running the code, secure the required datasets and ensure that a ./data directory exists in the project folder:
 ```console
 mkdir -p ./data
 ```